xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

 * `pulumi new azure-python`
 * Name: e.g. `move-to-iac`
 * Location: `uksouth`
+* The output may suggest you try running `pulumi up`, but this will fail.
+We first want to replace the generated example code - follow the instructions below.

 > If you hit problems installing or setting up Pulumi then you can do the exercise inside Docker, see [pulumi_docker_setup.md](pulumi_docker_setup.md).
 The image download is large (2.7GB), so you may want to pull it down in the morning: `docker pull corndelldevopscourse/pulumi-starter`